-Early map of the state of North Carolina from Bradford's Comprehensive Atlas.
-Shows, counties, towns, rivers, etc. A nice wide margin example.
+Nice example of this early map of the state of North Carolina from Bradford's Comprehensive Atlas.

 Thomas Gamaliel Bradford (1802-1887) was an American geographic publisher.
 He hailed from Bradford, Massachusetts and began his publishing career by working for the America Encyclopedia.
 Then, he edited and republished the Atlas Designed to Illustrate the Abridgement of Universal Geography, Modern & Ancient, which had originally been offered in French by Adrian Balbi.
 In 1835, he published another atlas, A Comprehensive Atlas: Geographical, Historical & Commercial, and, in 1838, An Illustrated Atlas Geographical, Statistical and Historical of the United States and Adjacent Countries.
 His interests were primarily in educational publishing and he was one of the first mapmakers to show Texas as an independent country.